bparanj/Essential-TDD/en/02-guess-game/02-guess-game.markdown

 end
 ```

 The tests still pass.
-The fix shows how to invert dependencies on concrete classes to abstract interface.
+This fix shows how to invert dependencies on concrete classes to abstract interface.
 In this case the abstract interface is 'output' and not specific method like 'puts' or GUI related method that ties the game logic to a concrete implementation of user interaction.

 guess_game.rb